-Asphalt shingles are still the most popular roofing material in the US, but other materials are gaining market share and giving home and business owners new options.
+Asphalt shingle are still the most popular roofing material in the US, but other materials are gaining market share and giving home and business owners new options.
 Concrete tiles are one of those interesting and attractive newer choices.

 Introduction to Asphalt Shingles and Concrete Roofing Tiles